nik-arapitsas/Bacillus_project/README.md

 # Bacillus project
-Genome assembly, annotation and comparative genomics of 25 Bacillus species
+Genome assembly, annotation and comparative genomics of 25 Bacillus species.

+## Scope

 ## Assembly
 The new species were assembled using the Perfect Genome Assembly tutorial.